 Early in the process of setting up a co-op, meetings provide a group the chance to openly discuss ideas and explore them together.
 Hosting a meeting can be a daunting task, but these meetings are key to a successful co-op.
 Below is some advice on how to set up a meeting.

 Advertising doesn’t need to be expensive, but it does need to be targeted.
 Think about where your audience is and the most effective ways to reach them.
 Create a brief plan, include a budget, inventory your available assets (such as posters, people and social channels) contact key partners, and then get started.
 Email and a phone are your best friends.
 Call relevant partners.
 Ask for their help.
-Social media also provides great platforms for this type of event, and social can be cost-effective and highly targeted.
-Don’t forget traditional media: relevant trade magazines, newspapers, and publishers can help reach an audience and increase legitimacy.
+Social media also provides great platforms for this type of event, and social media can be a cost-effective way to reach the right people.
+Don’t forget traditional media: relevant trade magazines, newspapers, and publishers can help reach an audience.
 Invite them to tell your story.

-If you need space to host the meeting, consider partnering with a municipality or community group.
+If you need space to host the meeting, think about partnering with a municipality or community group.
 They may be able to help you avoid the cost of renting a hall.
 Libraries, legions, schools, and community halls often offer inexpensive options as well.
 Provide refreshments.
-While the refreshments don’t need to be fancy, they show you value people’s time and want them to be comfortable.
+They don’t need to be fancy, but having snacks shows you value people’s time and want them to be comfortable.

 Meetings always run better when they have a little structure.
-Develop a simple agenda to guide the conversation.
-Determine who is leading the meeting and have someone take minutes.
+Write up a simple agenda to guide the conversation.
+Figure out who is leading the meeting and have someone take minutes.
 Stick to the mission of the meeting.
 Allow time for questions and open discussion.

 Advertising often isn’t enough to get people to an event.
 Make calls to local community leaders or people that might be interested in participating.
 Mention the event at other functions and in passing.

 To foster good conversation, set up the room in a way that encourages interaction and participation.
 When setting up, consider the following: